Poerbatjaraka: Career

 In 1910, Poerbatjaraka moved to Batavia to take the Archaeology Service position.
 His knowledge of Javanese literature proved very useful to the institution, and he was often consulted by its staff.
 During these years he also learned Sanskrit.
 He was given a new name, Poerbatjaraka (Purbacaraka in modern Indonesian spelling) and was given the additional title Ngabehi.
 After several years in Batavia, he was recruited by Leiden University in the Netherlands.
 He became assistant to a scholar of Javanese culture Dr. G. A. J. Hazeu, and taught Javanese language classes.
 Despite not having the prerequisite academic requirements, he was given special dispensation and allowed to pursue a doctorate, which he did without attending lectures.
 He completed his doctor's degree cum laude in 1926, with his thesis titled "Agastya in den Archipel" ("Agastya in Nusantara").

 He then returned to Batavia and worked at the Museum of the Royal Batavian Society of Arts and Sciences (today the National Museum of Indonesia), and catalogued the museum's large collection of Javanese texts, accumulated over nearly a century.
 While doing this, he wrote monographs on several groups of manuscripts, containing their Dutch summaries and indexes of names.
 In Batavia, he also met the future historian of Java, H. J. de Graaf, to whom he gave weekly lessons in Javanese culture and language between 1927 and 1930.
 De Graaf later considered Poerbatjaraka his "revered teacher" and praised him for "unveil[ing] some of the secrets of your people".

-After Indonesia's independence, he became a professor, teaching at Gajah Mada University in Jogjakarta, University of Indonesia in Jakarta, and Udayana University in Denpasar, Bali.
+After Indonesia's independence, he became a professor, teaching at Gajah Mada University in Jogjakarta, the University of Indonesia in Jakarta, and Udayana University in Denpasar, Bali.
 He was one of the founders of Udayana's Literature Department.
 He continued to write about Javanese history and literature for journals both in Indonesia and the Netherlands.
 In 1952, he published a collection of his studies in a book entitled Kapustakaan Djawi.
 He was made an honorary member of the Royal Netherlands Institute of Southeast Asian and Caribbean Studies in 1963.
 In 1964, the Indonesian Journal of Cultural Studies published a volume of twenty-six articles in his honour to mark his 80th birthday.
 On 25 July of the same year, he died in Jakarta.